maajaam/linki_drive/README.md

 [Website of the Linki project](https://www.linki.cc)

-# Linki Drive
+# Linkibox

 The device is based on ESP32, includes sensors for touch, LED feedback and rotary encoder for volume control.
 The device is battery powered and chargable over micro USB port.

-Linki Drive is open hardware project.
+Linkibox is open hardware project.
 All degrees of freedom allowed!

 # Components

-The electronics of Linki Drive are simple and based on off-the-shelf components.
+The electronics of Linkibox are simple and based on off-the-shelf components.
 To create a physically stable device, it is adviced to buy or manufacture the PCB.

-To build Linki Drive you will need:
+To build Linkibox you will need:

 ## Electronics